bit-smart-io/smart-bdd-examples/README.md

 * Therefore, less complexity
 * Therefore, lowering the cost of maintaining and adding testing
 * Therefore, increasing productivity
-* Oh and you get sequence diagrams (see below) plus many new features are in the pipeline
+* Oh, and you get sequence diagrams (see picture above) plus many new features are in the pipeline

 Both goals are same, in nutshell - specifications that can be read by anyone and tests that are exercised.